mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_write_concern_t.rst

 Synopsis
 --------

-``mongoc_write_concern_t`` tells the driver what level of acknowledgment to await from the server.
+``mongoc_write_concern_t`` tells the driver what level of acknowledgement to await from the server.
 The default, MONGOC_WRITE_CONCERN_W_DEFAULT, is right for the great majority of applications.

 You can specify a write concern on connection objects, database objects, collection objects, or per-operation.
 Data-modifying operations typically use the write concern of the object they operate on, and check the server response for a write concern error or write concern timeout.
 For example, :symbol:`mongoc_collection_drop_index` uses the collection's write concern, and a write concern error or timeout in the response is considered a failure.